Josephorokpo/alx-system_engineering-devops/0x00-shell_basics/README.md

-My shell basics readme!
-The following instructions describe the scripts in the completed tasks.
+The following instructions describe how the shell basics scrips are created:

 0. Where am I?
 Write a script that prints the absolute path name of the current working directory.